jimmyKodar/Tetris/DEV_JOURNAL.md

 * **10:55** - starting work on the collision detection for side movment, trying to fix the corner to corner intersection bug.

+* **11:10** - Got side tracked a bit and fixed a bunch of small stuff.

+  - side movment is not possible on the first 3 rows
+  - spawn area is hidden by painting them gray.

+  Now getting back to the collision stuff.

 ## 2024-05-11

 Started a github account and added this project.